wuruchi/compile1/paper.md

 # Summary

-`Autosubmit GUI` is a front-end software developed using `Javascript` and `ReactJS` that aims to show complex information from the execution of the workflow of experiments (managed by `Autosubmit`) in a _High Performance Computing (HPC)_.
+`Autosubmit GUI` is a front-end software developed using `Javascript` and `ReactJS` that aims to show complex information from the execution of the experiments' workflow (managed by `Autosubmit`) in a **High-Performance Computing (HPC)**.
-`Autosubmit` is a Python-based workflow manager that handles complex tasks involving different sub steps (e.g. scientific computational experiments) which ma be executed in one or different computing systems (platforms), from _High Performance Computers_ to small clusters or workstations.
-This workflow manager is able to orchestrate the tasks (jobs) that constitute the workflow while respecting their dependencies and handling errors.
+`Autosubmit` [@autosubmit] is a Python-based workflow manager that handles complex tasks involving different sub-steps (e.g., scientific computational experiments).
+These tasks may be executed in one or many other computing systems (platforms), from _High-Performance Computers_ to small clusters or workstations.
+This workflow manager can orchestrate the tasks (jobs) that constitute the workflow while respecting their dependencies, handling errors, and retrieving remote logs, among other features.

-This front-end software consumes information served by an API (`Autosubmit API`) that collects information from the execution of the workflow of experiments.
+This front-end software consumes information served by an **API** (`Autosubmit API` [@api]) that collects information from the execution of the workflow of experiments.
-An experiment consists of jobs that are executed on the selected platform following a established sequence.
-The execution of an experiment and its jobs generates a high amount of information that needs to be visualized later by users. `Autosubmit API` summarizes this information and presents it as API requests. `Autosubmit GUI` consumes these API requests and shows the information available in a condensed, comprehensive, and dinamic way. `Autosubmit GUI` uses three highly popular and useful libraries: `FancyTree`, `vis.js`, and `react-google-charts`; among other web resources that facilitate the visualization of information and information updates.
+An experiment consists of jobs that are executed on the selected platforms following an established sequence.
+The execution of an experiment and its jobs generates a high amount of information that needs to be visualized later by users. `Autosubmit API` summarizes this information and presents it as API requests. `Autosubmit GUI` consumes these API requests and shows the information available in a condensed, comprehensive, and dinamic way. `Autosubmit GUI` uses three highly popular and useful libraries: `FancyTree` [@fancytree], `vis.js` [@visjs], and `react-google-charts` [@reactgoogle]; among other web resources that facilitate the visualization of information and information updates.

 # Statement of need